Blue Exorcist: Plot

 The story revolves around Rin Okumura, who, along with his younger twin Yukio Okumura, was raised by Father Shiro Fujimoto, an Exorcist.
 One day, Rin learns that he and Yukio are the sons of Satan.
 Witnessing Shiro dying to protect him, Rin draws the demon-slaying sword Kurikara (倶利伽羅), which restrains his demonic powers.
 From that moment on, Rin not only gains demonic features like fangs and a tail, but also the power to ignite into blue flames that destroy almost anything he touches.

 Rin wishes to become an Exorcist like his guardian to become stronger and to defeat Satan.
-He enrolls at the prestigious True Cross Academy (正十字学園, Sei Jūji Gakuen), an exorcist cram school, which is actually the Japanese branch of the True Cross Order (正十字騎士團, Sei Jūji Kishidan), an international organization dedicated to protect Assiah (human realm) from the Gehenna (demonic realm).
+He enrolls at the prestigious True Cross Academy (正十字学園, Sei Jūji Gakuen), an exorcist cram school, which is actually the Japanese branch of the True Cross Order (正十字騎士團, Sei Jūji Kishidan), an international organization dedicated to protect Assiah from Gehenna.
 Much to his surprise, Rin finds that Yukio is already a veteran Exorcist and is one of his teachers.
 Thus begins Rin's journey to become an Exorcist, accompanied by his brother and his fellow students who quickly become his close friends.

 Production

-Kazue Kato took inspiration from the 2005 film The Brothers Grimm, as she tried to work the angle of brothers fighting against monsters into a story.
+Kazue Kato took inspiration from Terry Gilliam's The Brothers Grimm (2005), as she tried to work the angle of brothers fighting against monsters into a story.
 She eventually decided on making the story about demons and exorcists, thus conceiving Blue Exorcist.
 Due to exorcists being the main idea of the story, the manga features a lot of Biblical references.
 In an interview with Anime News Network, Kato said: "I should not run away from these references if I'm working in the Exorcist genre."
 An ending was planned by Kato but the exact length of the series has yet to be decided based on the manga's popularity in Japan.

 In 2016, Kato stated, "I think there might be four more arcs.
 I have a rough storyline complete for the ending, but I haven’t figured out all of the details.
 I have a few things where I’m not sure what to decide to do."
 In July 2021, Kato announced that the manga would enter on an eight-month hiatus to work on a six-chapter manga mini-series adaptation of Fuyumi Ono's Eizen Karukaya Kaiitan.
 The manga resumed publication one month later than planned, on May 2, 2022.